Input & output

 A local value assigns a name to an expression, so you can use the name multiple times within a module instead of repeating the expression.

-to open the modal that allows you to specify the following information of the local:
+Click on the Add local button to open the modal that allows you to specify the Name, Description and Value of the local.

 If you are using a complex expression in the value field, you need to quote it as you can mix strings, functions, variables....